 Eating a healthy, nutrient-rich diet is essential for women at any age.
-However, it is important to know that your age and stage of life do affect your nutrient needs.
-Each stage of a woman’s life brings with it some unique nutrient requirements.
-In part one of this two blog series, we focus on key nutrients and supplements to help young or premenopausal women live their best life.
-In the following blog, part two, we will cover nutrients and supplements for peri- and postmenopausal women.
+But your nutrient needs change as you progress through different stages of life.
+In part one of this two blog series, learn about key nutrients and supplements to help women in their 20s, 30s, and 40s live their best life.
+In part two, you’ll dive into the essential nutrients and supplements to consider as you age.

 Folate is a B vitamin found naturally in green vegetables, beans, peas, oranges, and bananas.
 It is also added to cereals, bread, and other grains as folic acid, and can be found in nutritional supplements in the form of folic acid or methylated folate.